 Why do woodlice come into the house?

 Woodlice need moist, cool conditions to survive.
-They often wander indoors from gardens, patios and air vents — and they’re especially likely to show up when there’s condensation, a leak, damp flooring, or blocked gutters/downpipes making an area wetter than it should be.
+They often wander indoors from gardens and patios – especially through the wetter, colder months, and when there's condensation, a leak, damp flooring, or blocked gutters and downpipes making an area wetter than it should be.

 Where do woodlice usually hide indoors?